JNRowe-retired/pecan/docs/source/hooks.rst

 ..........................

 Sometimes it's annoying to get information about *every* single request.
-To limit the ouptput, pass the list of URL paths for which you do not want data as the ``blacklist``.
+To limit the output, pass the list of URL paths for which you do not want data as the ``blacklist``.

 The matching is done at the start of the URL path, so be careful when using